 We're taking a break from our articles on learning modern Norwegian to head back into the history books.

-Today, we鈥檙e diving into Old Norse, the language of the Viking Age.
+Today, we’re diving into Old Norse, the language of the Viking Age.
 For several centuries, this fascinating tongue was spoken across Scandinavia and beyond, leaving its mark on history, literature, and even modern languages.

 An Introduction to Old Norse